cbeck88/ver-stub-rs/README.md

 ### multiple copies

-It is important for the correctness of the crate that only one version of `ver-stub` is used at a time.
+It is important for the correctness of the crate that only one version of `ver-stub` is used at a time in your binary.
 Otherwise the custom section will have two copies of the buffer, and only one of them actually gets written by objcopy.
-To force this to be the case, the `links` attribute is used with `ver-stub`, with the name of the custom linker section.
+To force this to be the case, the [`links` attribute](https://doc.rust-lang.org/cargo/reference/build-scripts.html#the-links-manifest-key) is used in the `Cargo.toml` for `ver-stub`, with the name of the custom linker section.

 (Note that `llvm-objcopy` also has some protections, and [won't allow a section to be enlarged via `--update-section`](https://reviews.llvm.org/D112116).)